-Whether that’s a section of a news website, a favorite blog, or something else, you can make sure you don’t miss out on fresh and new content that will interest you.
+Whether that’s a section of a news website, a favorite blog, or something else, you can make sure you don’t miss out on new content that interests you.

-There are a variety of ways to search for and find an RSS Feed URL.
-And, once you have found the RSS feed, you can add one or several to an RSS feed reader to see the latest updates of your favorite website(s) in an easy to read application.
-We recommend this post by Zapier if you’re looking for free RSS Reader apps.
+There are a variety of ways to search for and find a website’s RSS Feed URL.
+And, once you have found the RSS feed, you can add one or several to an RSS feed reader to see the latest updates of your favorite website(s).

 1. WordPress RSS Feeds